Portrait Photography Locations around Durham + Chapel Hill

 The University of North Carolina at Chapel Hill is a beautiful campus that is full of beloved icons like the bell tower + Old Well.
-It is a great spot for seniors, alumni, newly engaged grads, Tar Heels fans, and families to have their session.
+It is a great spot for seniors, alumni, newly engaged grads, Tar Heels fans, or families to have their session.

 Duke Park is one of my favorite places for photographing children + families in Durham.
-There are a couple different areas around the park with beautiful natural backdrops & two different for playgrounds that are perfect for candid images of your kiddos playing once we're done capturing the whole family together.
+There are a couple of different areas around the park with beautiful natural backdrops & two different playgrounds that are perfect for candid images of your kiddos playing once we're done capturing the whole family together.

 - Get directions to this location.